 One of the reasons behind the company’s win was the success it has enjoyed since its formation in 2013.
-Its membership of independent plumbing, heating and bathroom specialists recently celebrated a double-digit year-on-year growth since June 2017.
-Over the past five years the company has grown to over 200-member locations nationwide, with an impressive list of 90+ suppliers.
+Its membership of independent plumbing, heating, and bathroom specialists recently celebrated a double-digit year-on-year growth since June 2017.
+Over the past five years, the company has grown to over 200 member locations nationwide, with an impressive list of 90+ suppliers.

 The judges were particularly impressed at the reputation The IPG had built.
-Stating that they are an excellent example of a local “Home Grown” business and workforce who represent the Arun District so well on the national stage.
+Stating that they are an excellent example of a local “Home Grown” business and workforce that represent the Arun District so well on the national stage.

 The membership group was also recognised for the work it does for its members’ customers.
 Most recently, it undertook a study looking into the long-term physical effects that plumbing can have on plumber’s knees.
-They found that 75% of plumbers were at risk of losing out on work due to knee problems, yet only 41% have discussed their issues with GP.
+They found that 75% of plumbers were at risk of losing out on work due to knee problems, yet only 41% have discussed their issues with their GP.
 The IPG is currently imploring plumbers and installers of all ages to wear the correct protective gear and to always consult a doctor if they feel something might be wrong.